What People Say About Me

 You may receive a letter about a DWP overpayment or Local Authority overpayment.
 While this is not always fraud, it can be linked to a fraud investigation.
 Many overpayments result from DWP miscalculations, making it essential to challenge and reduce the overpayment amount.

 Overpayment recovery is complex, and seeking legal assistance is crucial, particularly if dealing with PIP overpayments, ESA overpayments, or tax credit overpayments.
-A solicitor can dispute the overpayment if you believe:
+A benefit fraud solicitor can dispute the overpayment if you believe:

 • The calculation is incorrect.